keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 Literally all of them.
 It’s in the name Carbo-(carbon) -hydrate (water (H2O)).
 Some carbohydrates will have more carbon, some will have more hydrogen, some will have more oxygen.

-Examples of what I mean displayed as in an elemental string:
+Examples of what I mean displayed as an elemental string:

 Glucose = C6H12O6 (6 carbon, 12 hydrogen, and 6 oxygen molecules)[^22]